 The Cathedral Columbarium was designed and constructed in 2002.
 The Columbarium is under the direction of the Columbarium Board, which consists of the Dean and three members of the Cathedral in good standing, who are elected by Chapter for three-year terms.

 An initial plan was undertaken, with Chapter approval, for the installation of 104 niches on the west side of the Narthex, with the possibility for future expansion when the need arises.
 This installation, designed and executed by the Studios of E.J.
 Potente, has been realized with sensitivity to the specific architectural character and liturgical practices of the Cathedral.
 The central focus of the Columbarium is the Good Shepherd Shrine and the Kemper Altar.

-The Dean and assisting clergy of All Saints' Cathedral are concerned with the pastoral needs of its members.
+Spiritual Counsel The Dean and assisting clergy of All Saints' Cathedral are concerned with the pastoral needs of its members.
 Both in life and death the Church seeks to witness to the truth of the Gospel and form and guide us in the way of Christian faith.
 Inherent in this ministry is a desire to help members cope with the reality of death and dying issues, both for themselves and others.

 It has been the consistent teaching of the Episcopal Church that its members should make necessary preparation for their own death, insure the solidity of a profound resurrection faith and (when appropriate) provide for the care of survivors.
 It is singularly appropriate that burial plans be made as a part of this preparation.

 Preparation for a reverent facing of death should not be regarded as morbid or inappropriate.
 In fact, such a preparation is fully consistent with our understanding of the faith journey and is a sign of effective Christian stewardship.
 Therefore all parishioners are encouraged to discuss these matters with apropriate persons, including clergy and family members.
 Your clergy are trained for this purpose and are available to serve you in this regard.
+Eligibility and Cost

-The cost of the right to use a niche (currently $1,000) includes the urn for the remains, engraving the nameplate (with the name, date of birth and date of death of the departed), and inurnment in the Columbarium.
-Urns may be provided by a funeral director or other source designated by the survivors but must conform to dimensions specified in the TERMS AND CONDITIONS document to allow for convenient installation.
+All Saints' Cathedral Columbarium serves as a visible witness to the Church's understanding of the Communion of Saints.
+Our intention is to provide a final resting place for the cremated remains of members of the Cathedral and their families as well as other individuals within the Diocese.
+The Columbarium is part of the fabric of the Cathedral and is under the spiritual and legal care of the Dean, Wardens and Chapter.
+The cost of the right to use a niche (prices range from $800 to 1,400 depending upon location) includes an custom-made oak container for the remains, engraving the nameplate (with the name, date of birth and date of death of the departed), and inurnment in the Columbarium.
+A different container (urn) may be provided by a funeral director or other source designated by the survivors but must conform to dimensions specified in the TERMS AND CONDITIONS document to allow for convenient installation.
 (The dimensions of the niche are 7 7/8" wide, 12" deep and 6 3/8" high.)
 This document is made available to all potential users of the Columbarium at the time of their initial inquiry.